 Pretty much every WiFi system available on the market takes advantage of the mesh technology and the only oddball was the Netgear Orbi, which, for a while used a different approach: it had one main router unit which was connected and communicated with its satellites, while the latter lacked the ability to communicate between each other (with the latest update, this has changed and Netgear has allowed inter-satellite communication).
 Similarly to the Netgear Orbi, the Eero 2nd Gen also has a tri-band unit (the Pro pack has three identical tri-band units) and, while Orbi has two radio bands to which the clients can connect and one separate radio band dedicated to the backhaul traffic, Eero allows its clients to connect to any of the three radios.

 The third radio is a useful addition since any multi-point system will have to keep the latency low and allow as much bandwidth as necessary for the data to communicate properly.
 As a bonus, the first Eero system allowed Ethernet backhaul, so, if some cables wouldn’t bother you, then you could have a better performing network.
-The second generation of Eero has retained this capability, but, unless you’re going for the Pro pack, you’ll notice that the Eero Beacons lack any Ethernet ports, so, the backhaul will have a heavy impact on the speed performance.
+The second generation of Eero has retained this capability, but, unless you’re going for the Pro pack, you’ll notice that the Eero Beacons lack any Ethernet ports, so, the backhaul traffic will have a heavy impact on the speed performance.

 While it has a third radio, the Eero 2nd Gen has also opted to use the mesh technology (just like Linksys Velop and Asus Lyra), which Eero has named TrueMesh™ and it has all the expected properties.
-The TrueMesh uses the Intelligent WiFi feature which has the role of detecting all the Eero devices (also called nodes), analysing the parameters of each node and routing the data through the best and most convenient units so it quickly reaches its destination (of course, the best course of action implies less hops).
+The TrueMesh uses the Intelligent WiFi feature which has the role of detecting all the Eero devices (also called nodes), analyzing the parameters of each node and routing the data through the best and most convenient units so it quickly reaches its destination (of course, the best course of action implies less hops).

 But that’s not all it can do, as the TrueMesh will also heal the network in case one unit goes offline (the data gets rerouted towards the nearest and the least congested node, so it will always reach its destination and you won’t experience any downtime) and, in case you add new nodes to the network, the mesh will adapt to the change and create new and better routes for your data.
 As I said many times, the number one enemy of any mesh system is the weak handling of the backhaul traffic, which can render the whole network unusable, but, it seems that Eero has taken some precautions with its dedicated radio and, if you use the Pro package or the older generation of Eero, you’ll also get the Ethernet backhaul.